EvaEkhteyary/rl-end-effector-tracking/README.md

 # RL End-Effector Trajectory Tracking

-Teaching a **Sawyer** arm (Rethink Robotics) with a **Robotiq-85** gripper to follow a moving 3-D Cartesian trajectory — accurately, smoothly, and robustly to noise and control delay — using **residual reinforcement learning**.
+Teaching a **Sawyer** arm (Rethink Robotics) with a **Robotiq-85** gripper to follow a moving 3-D Cartesian trajectory; accurately, smoothly, and robustly to noise and control delay using **residual reinforcement learning**.

 ![Sawyer tracking a circle](results/tracking_circle.gif)